song940/table.js/README.md

 ## table.js

-just a table , node dependencies !
+just a table , no dependencies !

 + ~150 lines.